 Back to top

 Emergency Management Structure in Iowa

 The structure of homeland security and emergency management in Iowa begins with the governor, who holds the responsibility for protecting Iowa’s citizens.
-The governor appoints the Iowa homeland security advisor and the director of the Iowa Department of Homeland Security and Emergency Management (HSEMD).
-The HSEMD director serves as the state administrative agent for grants administered by the federal government.
+The governor appoints the Iowa homeland security advisor and the director of the Iowa Department of Homeland Security and Emergency Management (HSEM).
+The HSEM director serves as the state administrative agent for grants administered by the federal government.

+Back to top